coffeacloudberry/galleria/README.md

 From a new SVG file:

 * Generate PNG files of different sizes and generate the .ico with Gimp: File > Open as Layers, File > Export As...,
-* Generate an apple-touch-icon file (PNG, 192x192, without alpha channel),
+* Generate an apple-touch-icon file (PNG, 192x192, without alpha channel).
-* Generate a compressed version with Inkscape: File > Save As... > Optimized SVG.

 </details>
 <details>